Tue, 07/14/2020 - 10:00am

 Soon, blockchain's scope will expand to include other emerging technologies such as artificial intelligence and the Internet of Things.
 Multiple cryptocurrency providers are already investigating the possibilities that could be unleashed if blockchain and machine learning join forces.

 UK-based Fetch.ai, for example, aims to provide a mass adoption solution through its Open Economic Framework.
 As a Digital Single Market message retweeted by the official Fetch.ai account explains, "The coronavirus crisis has [shown] how essential digital technologies have become to our societies and economies as we could continue to work, monitor the spread of COVID-19, and accelerate research for medications and vaccines."

 While COVID-19 has unveiled weaknesses within the supply chain, it also highlights the promise of blockchain to overcome these issues.
 The technology has not reached its full potential just yet, but efforts from startups and government agencies alike reveal the possibility of a faster response to future pandemics and other global crises.

 From medical supply chains to data privacy, blockchain promises to provide cutting-edge solutions to some of the most urgent issues sparked by the coronavirus epidemic.
 Those equipped with the necessary skills and passion for this revolutionary technology hold the potential to make a real difference during this difficult time.
 Never has the need for blockchain been more urgent—or the ability to use this force for change so evident.

-If you want to pursue an undergraduate, graduate degree, or any of our other degree options, look no further than University of the Cumberlands.
+If you’re interested in a career in digital forensics, consider earning your Master in Global Business with Blockchain Technology Degree from the University of the Cumberlands.
 With professors who have years of real-world experience in the same field they are teaching, very competitive tuition rates, and a sense of honor in everything we do, why look any further?
 See what UC can do for you by contacting an admissions counselor for more information.